-In accordance with Section 14A of the Exchange Act, Southern Union is providing stockholders with the opportunity to cast an advisory (non-binding) vote on the compensation that may be payable to Southern Union's named executive officers in connection with the merger as reported on the "Summary of Potential Payments to Southern Union's Executive Officers" table on page 86.
+In accordance with Section 14A of the Exchange Act, Southern Union is providing stockholders with the opportunity to cast an advisory (non-binding) vote on the compensation that may be payable to Southern Union's named executive officers in connection with the merger as reported on the "Summary of Potential Payments to Southern Union's Executive Officers" table on page 88.
 The Southern Union Board recommends that you vote "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation payable to Southern Union's named executive officers in connection with the merger.

-Citrus Dropdown
+Citrus Merger

-On July 19, 2011, ETE entered into an amended and restated agreement and plan of merger (the "Citrus Merger Agreement") with ETP.
-Pursuant to the merger agreement, immediately prior to the effective time of the ETE and Southern Union merger, ETE will assign and Southern Union will assume the benefits and obligations of ETE under the Citrus Merger Agreement.
-Under the Citrus Merger Agreement, it is anticipated that Southern Union will cause the contribution to ETP of its 50% interest in Citrus Corp., which owns 100% of the Florida Gas Transmission pipeline system and is currently jointly owned by Southern Union and El Paso Corporation (the "Citrus Dropdown").
-The Citrus Dropdown will be effected through the merger of CrossCountry Energy, LLC, a Delaware limited liability company and wholly owned subsidiary of Southern Union that indirectly owns a 50% interest in Citrus Corp. ("CrossCountry"), with and into Citrus ETP Acquisition, L.L.C., a Delaware limited liability company ("Citrus ETP Acquisition") and wholly owned subsidiary of ETP.
-In exchange for the interest in Citrus Corp., Southern Union will receive approximately \$2.0 billion, consisting of \$1.895 billion in cash and \$105 million of ETP common units, with the value of the ETP common units based on the volume-weighted average trading price for the ten consecutive trading days ending immediately prior to the date that is three trading days prior to the closing date of the Citrus Dropdown.
-In order to increase the expected accretion to be derived from the Citrus Dropdown, ETE has agreed to relinquish its rights to approximately \$220 million of the incentive distributions from ETP that ETE would otherwise be entitled to receive (as owner of ETP's general partner) over 16 consecutive quarters following the closing of the Citrus Dropdown.
+On July 19, 2011, ETE entered into an amended and restated agreement and plan of merger (as amended, the "Citrus Merger Agreement") with ETP.
+Pursuant to the merger agreement, immediately prior to the effective time of the ETE and Southern Union merger, ETE will assign and Southern Union will assume the benefits and obligations of ETE under the Citrus Merger Agreement, and PEPL Holdings, LLC, a newly formed indirect subsidiary of Southern Union ("PEPL Holdings"), will guarantee by collection (on a non recourse basis to Southern Union) all of the indebtedness to be incurred by ETP to fund the cash portion of the merger consideration.
+Under the Citrus Merger Agreement, it is anticipated that Southern Union will cause the contribution to ETP of its 50% interest in Citrus Corp., which owns 100% of the Florida Gas Transmission pipeline system and is currently jointly owned by Southern Union and El Paso Corporation (the "Citrus Merger").
+The Citrus Merger will be effected through the merger of Citrus ETP Acquisition, L.L.C., a Delaware limited liability company ("Citrus ETP Acquisition") and wholly owned subsidiary of ETP with and into CrossCountry Energy, LLC, a Delaware limited liability company and wholly owned subsidiary of Southern Union that indirectly owns a 50% interest in Citrus Corp. ("CrossCountry").
+In connection with the Citrus Merger, Southern Union will receive approximately \$2.0 billion, consisting of \$1.895 billion in cash and \$105 million of ETP common units, with the value of the ETP common units based on the volume-weighted average trading price for the ten consecutive trading days ending immediately prior to the date that is three trading days prior to the closing date of the Citrus Merger.
+In order to increase the expected accretion to be derived from the Citrus Merger, ETE has agreed to relinquish its rights to approximately \$220 million of the incentive distributions from ETP that ETE would otherwise be entitled to receive (as owner of ETP's general partner) over 16 consecutive quarters follow